traines-source/transport-network-animator/README.md

 ![Example Network](examples/ice-network.png?raw=true)

+This is not
+* a graph layout algorithm.
+You will have to position the stations (nodes) yourself.
+* an interactive UI.
+The map must be defined in SVG code.

+This is
+* a "Harry Beck style" algorithm.
+It will try to nicely draw the lines between the stations.
+* a time saver (given this software already exists).
+It saves you from having to tediously position and animate every single line segment.

 ## Steps to Animate a Network Map

 1. Create an SVG file as seen in the [examples/](https://github.com/traines-source/transport-network-animator/blame/master/examples/ice-network.svg) directory